 We performed the tests above rather than seeking to rely on any of the Group's controls because the nature of the balance is such that we would expect to obtain audit evidence primarily through the detailed procedures described.
-Communications with the Reckitt Benckiser Group plc's Audit Committee Our discussions with and reporting to the Audit Committee included:

 - Our approach to the audit of the provisions for uncertain tax positions, including details of our planned substantive procedures and the extent of our control reliance; - For the provisions for uncertain tax positions, whether and where the Group's estimate lay within our reasonable range; and - The adequacy of the disclosures, particularly as it relates to the sensitivity of the uncertain tax position to possible changes in key assumptions.